David Smith, Board Secretary/Treasurer

 Dr. Torres-Verdín is a prolific author, editor, researcher, patent holder, and an accomplished marathon runner.
 He completed his B.Sc. degree in Engineering Geophysics at the National Polytechnic Institute of Mexico, holds a Master’s degree in Electrical Engineering from The University of Texas at Austin, and a Ph.D. degree in Engineering Geoscience from the University of California, Berkeley.
 Dr. Torres-Verdín has been with the Hildebrand Department of Petroleum and Geosystems Engineering of The University of Texas at Austin since August 1999 where he currently holds the position of Full Professor and the Brian James Jennings Memorial Endowed Chair in Petroleum and Geosystems Engineering.
 He is also an Affiliated Faculty with the Jackson School of Geological Sciences at the University of Texas at Austin.
 Dr. Torres-Verdin teaches undergraduate and graduate courses, and conducts research projects on borehole geophysics, formation evaluation, petrophysics, well logging, inverse problems and integrated subsurface reservoir description.
 He is the founder and director of the Research Consortium on Formation Evaluation at the University of Texas at Austin, which has been in operation for 22 years and is currently sponsored by 19 companies.

-Linda Kaye Rogers
+Linda Kaye Rogers, Board President